Make use of internal services

 The quickest option is usually the second.
 You can do this by making users aware of the privacy policies for the service and providing a viable alternative if they don’t want to use your cloud service.

-For detailed advice on whether it’s OK to share data with cloud service providers see the IT Services Cloud Toolkit, and for further advice on complying with all of the principles of the GDPR contact your Hub Contact or the Information Compliance team.
+For detailed advice on whether it’s OK to share data with cloud service providers see the IT Services Cloud Toolkit, and for further advice on complying with all of the principles of the GDPR contact your local Privacy Champion who can help guide you in the first instance.